 CMOS sensor technology has continued to evolve.
 An innovation developed by Canon is Dual Pixel CMOS AF technology, which enables each pixel on the sensor to be used for both imaging and autofocus, resulting in faster and more accurate AF performance.

-Another development in Canon's CMOS technology is the stacked, back-illuminated sensor used in the EOS R3.
+Another development in Canon's CMOS technology is the stacked, back-illuminated sensor design used in the EOS R1, EOS R5 Mark II and EOS R3.
 This design places the photodiodes above the transistor layer to improve light collection efficiency, resulting in less image noise and better image quality.
 Additionally, the stacked structure allows faster data readout, contributing to the camera's high-speed performance.
-This technology enables the EOS R3 to meet the demands of both high-end video production and high-resolution photography.

 Canon has also developed an ultra high pixel count sensor, using advanced miniaturisation techniques to reduce the photosite size.
 This facilitates very high resolution image capture, with a pixel count up to 250MP.
 In an image captured using this technology, it is possible to distinguish the lettering on an aircraft in flight 18km away and achieve a resolution approximately 30 times higher than that of 4K video.
 This has great potential for applications in surveillance, astronomical observation and medical imaging.